makehumancommunity/makehuman-static-website/content/MakeHuman/Docs/directory_structure_and_core_modules.md

 The illustration shows the directory structure of MakeHuman.
 There are two different places for the directory, one side is the "internal" one, which is normally located in a range where it cannot be overwritten from a normal user, so let's call it system directories.
 The other side is the user space which can be changed by the user.
 The GIT repository is used to create the system folders shown above.

-The folders **licenses''' and '''docs** are associated with the general housekeeping and installation aspects of MakeHuman.
+The folders **licenses** and **docs** are associated with the general housekeeping and installation aspects of MakeHuman.
 Details of the housekeeping  folders will be summarized, where relevant, elsewhere in the documentation.
 The remaining folder are discussed below.

 ----

-During the pyinstaller build process, only files in the **makehuman/data''' directory are included as data files, which means that any other data files will be skipped, causing file not found errors.
-Thus, the developer should place all data files under the '''data** folder.
+During the pyinstaller build process, only files in the **makehuman/data** directory are included as data files, which means that any other data files will be skipped, causing file not found errors.
+Thus, the developer should place all data files under the **data** folder.
 The idea is to be able to cleanly identify what is data to be loaded at run time and what is code that can be compiled at build time.

-One exception here is target (data) files that can optionally be precompiled to binary files at build time even though their binaries will reside in the **data''' directory.
-The rational for this is that target files are static data core assets and should therefore naturally reside in '''makehuman/data**, but by compiling target files at build time, the size of the build distribution can be reduced and program startup times can be minimized.
+One exception here is target (data) files that can optionally be precompiled to binary files at build time even though their binaries will reside in the **data** directory.
+The rational for this is that target files are static data core assets and should therefore naturally reside in **makehuman/data**, but by compiling target files at build time, the size of the build distribution can be reduced and program startup times can be minimized.

 ----

-Files in **makehuman/plugins''' form a second exception to data is "loaded at runtime" and code is "compiled at build time".
-Files in the '''makehuman/plugins''' folder are kept as a "side effect" of the fact that the '''makehuman/plugins''' path is included as data.
+Files in **makehuman/plugins** form a second exception to data is "loaded at runtime" and code is "compiled at build time".
+Files in the **makehuman/plugins** folder are kept as a "side effect" of the fact that the **makehuman/plugins** path is included as data.
 This allows loading plugins at runtime by inspecting the folder.
 Plugins are compiled as well, though.
-Additional data which are not code may not be stored in the '''plugins** folder.
+Additional data which are not code may not be stored in the **plugins** folder.
 It would threaten logical organization of code and data, and it is not guaranteed that this will keep working in the future.

 Plugins should never be used as imported modules in other plugins or, even worse, in a core module.
 Currently, the core plugins of MakeHuman all start with a digit (e.g., import 9_export_mhx).
 This is done intentionally to prevent their improper import into other modules in the program because imports of a module starting with a digit will produce a syntax error.
 Core plugins that require data, for example those related to an export, should make use of a subfolder in the **makehuman/data** path.